davidkrisch/stockfighter-clj/README.md

 ## Usage

-Set an environment variable with your Starfighter
+Set an environment variable `STARFIGHTER_API_KEY` with your Starfighter [API key](https://www.stockfighter.io/ui/api_keys).
-[API key](https://www.stockfighter.io/ui/api_keys).

-The environment variable should be called `STARFIGHTER_API_KEY`

 Then do